Adverse Childhood Experiences

 Yes, the following can act as protective factors for children:

-How do I become more nurturing as a parent or friend to a child?
+How do I become more nurturing as a caregiver or friend to a child?